Big Brothers Big Sisters Independence Region

 Continually develop skills and knowledge through Agency provided trainings.

-Academic/Professional Requirements: Bachelor’s degree preferred per national Agency requirements.
-If the candidate does not possess a bachelor's degree, 4-8 year of relevant work experience in the field of direct social services is required.
-Must have a valid driver's license and consistent access to a car for the purpose of facilitating off-site Match Meetings.
+Academic/Professional Requirements: Bachelor’s degree (or minimum 10 years relevant experience) required per national Agency requirements.
+Must have a valid driver's license and consistent access to a car for the purpose of facilitating off-site interviews.
 Experience in human services, with youth service organizations and socioeconomically diverse populations is preferred.
 Spanish-speaking skills are a plus.
-Must possess the ability to effectively utilize BBBS IR’s internal database systems for tracking and recording information.
+Must possess the ability to effectively utilize BBBSI’s internal database systems for tracking and recording information.

 BBBS IR has a Total Rewards Package for eligible full-time employees: paid time off including vacation time (15 days per year), personal days (4 per year), sick time (12 days per year), paid holidays (9); medical/dental/prescription/vision insurance and an Employee Assistance Program; 403b retirement plan; Agency-paid life, AD&D, and long term disability insurance; Flexible Spending Account options, paid lunch break, and other Agency provided perks and benefits.
 Please note that certain conditions and eligibility requirements apply.